schemathesis/hypothesis-jsonschema/CONTRIBUTING.md

    Note that you *don't need to be finished* - if you're stuck, please open a work-in-progress PR and ask for suggestions.

-6. Zac will review your code, and either ask for some changes (go to step 4), or merge if it looks finished and passes all the tests.
+6. XXXX will review your code, and either ask for some changes (go to step 4), or merge if it looks finished and passes all the tests.
 Congratulations!